-Under the authority of the Revitalize American Manufacturing and Innovation Act (RAMI) of 2014,1 the Secretary of Commerce established the Network for Manufacturing Innovation, generally called the Manufacturing USA network.
+The Manufacturing USA Interagency Working Group has released a revision of the Network Charter of the Manufacturing USA Program which was originally published in December 2016.
+Under the authority of the Revitalize American Manufacturing and Innovation Act (RAMI) of 2014, the Secretary of Commerce established the Network for Manufacturing Innovation, generally called the Manufacturing USA network.
 The network, along with its manufacturing innovation institutes, makes up the Manufacturing USA program.
-This document is a revision of the original document published December 2016 that chartered the Manufacturing USA network.

 The charter formalizes the functions of the Manufacturing USA network to